Oil trades near strongest levels since mid-2015 on Iranian unrest

 For a graphic on U.S. oil production, drilling and storage levels, click: reut.rs/2C706hj

-Reporting by Henning Gloystein; editing by Richard Pullin and David Evans
+Reporting by Henning Gloystein; editing by David Evans and Adrian Croft